 Do you wish to become part-owners of airports, shopping malls, hospitals, tollways, warehouses, hotels, residential and commercial buildings, and other income-generating properties?
 Of course yes.
 All of us want to be part in the real estate business because the income can come in two ways: rental income and the steady increase in the value of land.

 But do we have the capital to invest in these properties?
-Most likely, no.
+At any rate, maybe most likely no.

-Here is where real estate investment trust or REIT is a good option.
-It offers a way for the investing public who don’t have that much money to fund large-scale constructions to be able to participate in the business.
+So here is where real estate investment trust or REIT is a good option.
+Specifically in a way, it offers a means for the investing public who don’t have that much money to fund large-scale constructions to be able to participate in the business.

 What is REIT?

-Anyone wishing to get into real estate balks at the high capital outlay needed just to get started, such as constructing a commercial building for example.
+Anyone wishing to get into real estate balks at the high capital outlay needed, such as constructing a commercial building for example, just to get started.
 After the building is up, recurring costs also pile up such as taxes, security, repairs, rent collection, making sure vacancy is kept low, dealing with tenants, etc.

 How does REIT work?